Updated: Jun 23

 Considering that mental health is part of physical health and that grieving is considered a trauma, noting some things about yourself can greatly benefit your overall health.
 It is important to be aware of any significant changes in the following:

 nutrition or eating habits

 "It is often that I suggest that clients seek out other care for specific problems.
 Sometimes it is for dental care for a persistent jaw/headache issue.
-Other times, it is for other medical issues where procrastination is an issue.
+Other times, it is for other medical situations where procrastination is an issue.
 And sometimes, it is for depression.
 In general, depression is a normal part of grief.
 When helping a client deal with grief, some typical situations where I would suggest this would be when the person has a constant level of depression lasting four or five months (or less depending on what I observe per individual) or sudden changes in difficulty with grief.
-Feelings of guilt turning into shame would be another as is taking more time off of work after bereavement leave.
-There are plenty of other reasons but these are some that come to mind first," says Siegert.
+Feelings of guilt turning into shame would be another, as is taking more time off of work after bereavement leave.
+There are plenty of other reasons, but these are some that come to mind first," says Siegert.